GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 ```

 ### Clone the Pi client app and install its dependencies
-1. Using the SSH connection to the Pi, clone the repo associated with the community tutorials:
+1. Using the SSH connection to the Pi, clone the repository associated with the community tutorials:
 ```
 $ git clone https://github.com/GoogleCloudPlatform/community.git
 ```